digitalfortress-tech/ad-rotator/README.md

 #### Description -

 1. **Shape** (_`String`_, default - `"square"`) - This is the expected shape of the Ad.
 It can also be set to `square`, `leaderboard`, `sidebar` or `mobile`.
 By default, the shape is set to **square** with a height of 300px and width of 250px.
 When set to **Leaderboard**, the standard horizontal size of height - 90px, width - 728px is used, when shape is set to **Sidebar**, the standard size of height - 600px, width - 300px is used and when the shape is set to **Mobile**, the width is set to the width of the container Element & the height is set to 90px.
 (These default values can be overriden).
 Setting shape to `mobile` also sets the `target` device to mobile, which means the ads in this instance will only be visible on a mobile device.
+You can also set the shape to **custom** in which case you must provide the height/width config options.
 2. **Height** (_`Int`_, default - `300` _px_) - The height of the advertisement
 3. **Width** (_`Int`_, default - `250` _px_) - The width of the advertisement
 4. **timer**: (_`Int`_, default - `5000` _ms_).
 The time after which an advertisement will be rotated